apache/spark/docs/sql-programming-guide.md

 on how to label columns when constructing a `pandas.DataFrame`.

 Note that all data for a group will be loaded into memory before the function is applied.
-This can lead to out of memory exceptons, especially if the group sizes are skewed.
+This can lead to out of memory exceptions, especially if the group sizes are skewed.
 The configuration for [maxRecordsPerBatch](#setting-arrow-batch-size) is not applied on groups and it is up to the user to ensure that the grouped data will fit into the available memory.